Suggester/Documentation/staff/deny.md

 ### Description
 This command is used to deny a suggestions in review mode.
 ### Required Arguments
-`suggestion ID` - The ID of the suggestion you want to deny.
+`suggestionId` - The ID of the suggestion you want to deny.
 ### Optional Arguments
-`reason` - The reason of denying the suggestion.
+`reason` - The reason the suggestion is being denied.
 ### Usage
 ```
-.deny [suggestion ID] (reason)
+.deny <suggestionId> [reason]
 ```
 ### Permission Required
-Any user with the **Manage Server** permission, a configured admin role or a configured staff role can use this command.
+The user must have **Manage Server** or a configured staff role.